prodigeni/stamplay-hackernews/README.md

 ### Gamification
 User activity on Hacker News is rewarded with Karma points, this component empower you to add gamification mechanics by defining challenges and achievements in your app.
 In this way we will be able to assign points to our users as soon as they post or comment new Posts on our Hacker News clone without having to write a single server side line of code.

+Gamification's challenges can have one or more level that are unlocked when the user earns enough points.
+Every level has a graphic representation for both locked and unlocked state.
+Here we can see our one and only "superguru" level for the karma point challenge that user will unlock after they earn 900 points.

 ![Gamification settings](http://blog.stamplay.com/wp-content/uploads/2014/07/Schermata-2014-07-22-alle-19.49.13.png)